Padaki89/Enable-or-Disable-Show-More-Options-in-Windows-10-11/README.md

 Step 6: Please remember to restart your PC to make the changes take effect.

-​If you decide to enable the “Show More Options” menu again, you need to repeat the same steps and expand the CLSID key.
+If you decide to enable the “Show More Options” menu again, you need to repeat the same steps and expand the CLSID key.
 Then, right-click the UndockingDisabled key and select Delete.
 When the confirmation pop-up appears, Select Yes.

 Way 2: Via Command Prompt
 The second method for you to disable show more options Windows 11 is via Command Prompt.